By Jason Simpkins

 The Coca-Cola Co.
 (KO) announced yesterday (Wednesday) that it will buy China Huiyuan Juice Group Ltd. for $2.3 billion (HK$17.9 billion) in an effort to diversify its presence in one of the world's fastest-growing beverage markets.
 But the deal still requires government approval, which is anything but guaranteed.

 Coca-Cola's offer of $1.56 per share (HK$12.20) is more than triple China Huiyuan's recent closing price of HK$4.14 a share.
 It is the company's largest overseas acquisition to date, and the biggest foreign takeover of a Chinese company ever.
 The deal values Huiyuan at 46.6 times this year's estimated earnings, according to Bloomberg data.

-"It's a sizeable offer, but certainly a very smart one," said Oxford Club's Takeover Trader.
+"It's a sizeable offer, but certainly a very smart one," said Lou Basenese, editor of the Oxford Club's Takeover Trader.
 "It's better than building everything from ground zero.
-It's a shortcut into a promising market.", editor of the
+It's a shortcut into a promising market."

 By 2025, China's middle-class is projected to exceed 600 million.
 That's twice the size of the entire population of the United States.
 And a great many of those people will be drinking Huiyuan products.

 Sales of fruit and vegetable juices in China will grow 16% to $12.3 billion this year alone, according to Euromonitor International, whereas carbonated beverage sales are only forecast to rise 7% to $7.94 billion.

 That gives Huiyuan a decided advantage.
 And not just because it's a hometown player.
 With 220 beverage products and a 10.3% market share, Huiyuan is actually China's biggest producer of fruit and vegetable juices.
 And when it comes 100% pure juice products, the Beijing-based beverage giant accounted for 43% of all sales last year.